 American Hockey League Announces Schedule Change

-SPRINGFIELD, Mass. ...
-The American Hockey League today announced that due to league COVID-19 protocols affecting the Iowa Wild, their game scheduled for tonight against the Texas Stars in Cedar Park, Texas, has been postponed.
+CONDORSTOWN, Calif. - The American Hockey League today announced that due to league COVID-19 protocols affecting the San Jose Barracuda, their game scheduled for Thursday against the Bakersfield Condors in San Jose (AHL Game #72) has been postponed.

 A make-up date has not been determined.